jellydn/learn-nextjs14-dashboard/Learn.md

 - Introduce root layout vs page layout concept.
   - Use root layout for modify html and body tag.
   - Page layout is for each page/route.

+## Chapter 5 - Navigating between pages

+- Explain how to use Link component and how to code splitting works.
+- Nice introduction for `use client` for detecting active link.